 - Transferring funds to and from other bank accounts

 Checking accounts are generally used as transactional accounts.
-For longer-term savings purposes, you may choose to keep funds in regular savings accounts and alternate savings vehicles such as certificates of deposit and investment accounts.
+For longer-term savings purposes, experts recommend you should keep your funds in regular savings accounts or money market accounts or in alternate savings vehicles, such as certificates of deposit and investment accounts.

 Advantages Of Having a Checking Account

 There are plenty of perks to checking accounts beyond just having a safe place to store your money.

 The cash you have in your bank accounts is considered a liquid asset.
 Liquidity is simply the availability of your cash in those accounts.
 You can quickly and easily access the money in your checking account for any purpose, from paying your monthly bills to making impulse purchases.